ChenHanTing/personaldoc/docs/ccna/questions-handson.md

 1. Configure R1 and R2 Router IDs using the interface IP addresses from the link that is shared between them.
 2. Configure the R2 links with a max value facing R1 and R3.
 R2 must become the DR. R1 and R3 links facing R2 must remain with the default OSPF configuration for DR election.
 Verify the configuration after clearing the OSPF process.
-3. Using a host wildcard mask, configure all three routers to advertise their respective Loopback1 networks.
+3. Using a host wildcard mask, configure all three routers to **advertise their respective Loopback1** networks.
 4. Configure the link between R1 and R3 to disable their ability to add other OSPF routers.

-實驗題也有出現過

- Here are the steps to configure the given tasks on the routers:

-Step 1: Configure Router IDs
+**Step 1: Configure Router IDs**
 For R1 and R2, configure the Router IDs using the interface IP addresses from the link shared between them (10.10.12.1 and 10.10.12.2).

 ```bash